YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: MUPIP REPLIC -SOURCE -ACTIVATE -ROOTPRIMARY (or -UPDOK) issues this error when the command attempts to activate a passive source server (and switch the instance from being a replicating secondary instance to an originating primary) while a receiver server and/or update process is already running

-Action: Shutdown the receiver and/or update process and reissue the MUPIP REPLIC -SOURCE -ACTIVATE -ROOTPRIMARY (or -UPDOK) command.
+Action: Shutdown the receiver serever and/or update process and reissue the MUPIP REPLIC -SOURCE -ACTIVATE -ROOTPRIMARY (or -UPDOK) command.
 Note that any other YottaDB or MUPIP process that was running before the activation does not need to be shut down for the activation to succeed.

 ---------
 ACTLSTEXP